trauber/ts-website-dev/rewrite.md

 - Mitzvot
 - Social Action
 - Other Clubs
-- Facility Rental
+- Facilities Rental
 - Mitzvah Gallery

+We have to fix the menu order for these:
+- Tikkun Olam
+- Social Action

-We have to assign writers for these new pages:
+We have to assign writers and find menu spots for these new pages:
 - Facilities Rental
 - Mitzvah Gallery

 With a rewrite window of two weeks we are looking at a completion date of June 17, 2020.